influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/internal-vs-external.md

 Any configured alerts will not be sent and you will not be notified of any issues.
 Because of this, **internal monitoring is not recommended for production use cases.**

-## External monitoring
+## The "watcher of watchers" approach for monitoring InfluxDB

-> Recommended for production use cases.
+> Recommended for production environments.

-External monitoring consists of a TICK stack monitored by another TICK stack.
+A "watcher of watchers" approach for monitoring InfluxDB OSS and InfluxDB cluster nodes offers monitoring of your InfluxDB resources while ensuring that the monitoring statistics are available remotely in case of data loss.

 This usually takes the form of an Enterprise cluster being monitored by an OSS TICK stack.
 It consists of Telegraf agents installed on each node in your primary cluster reporting metrics for their respective hosts to a monitoring TICK stack installed